Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

-We use the validation data to compute the empirical fatigue damage distribution by computing the total fatigue damage on the ship for each of the 585 replicates in the data set.
+We use the validation data to compute the empirical fatigue damage distribution by calculating total fatigue damage of the ships journey for each of the 585 replicates in the dataset.
 We then simulate new $H_s$ data sets of equal size (585 independent replicates) from the model and compute the correponding fatigue damage distribution.
 Quantile-quantile (QQ) plots of 200 simulated fatigue damage distributions against the empirical distribution from the data can be seen in Figure \ref{fig:fatigueQQ}.
 In the figure, three models are compared both traveling from USA to Europe and vice versa.
 The direction of the route affects the fatigue damage since the waves will have a different angle of attack when the ship is travelling in one direction compared to the opposite.
 The three models compared are the non-stationary model, the stationary model, and an independent model where each of the 100 point locations on the route are modeled independently using the marginal normal distributions of $\log H_s$.
-Clearly, the variability is underestimated in the independent model which does not resemble the distribution of the data at all.
+Clearly, a spatial model is needed since the variability is underestimated in the independent model, which does not resemble the distribution of the data at all.
 The stationary and non-stationary models both seem to capture the bulk of the accumulated fatigue damage probability distribution well.
 However, in the lower tails the non-stationary model show a better fit.
 The difference is most clearly seen on the route from Europe to USA which also seem to yield a greater amount of damage.